 See the Helmet Coloring Page.

-There are now kits available to decorate helmets.
 Ask your parents if you can personalize your helmet with stickers, decals or other available decorations.

 During the day, wear light colored or bright colored clothing so you can be seen.